frisokaiyu/2017S2final-review-notes/5620midterm-review.md

 - is used for a purpose planning, design, risk analysis, testing

 #### Software model: An engineering model (specified using a modeling language) of some software that represents:
-- Design-time views of the software: The structure and content of the software specification
+- **Design-time views** of the software: The structure and content of the software specification
-- Run-time views of the software: the structure and behavior of the software in execution
+- **Run-time view**s of the software: the structure and behavior of the software in execution

 ### 5. What are the primary reasons for constructing models in engineering?
 - To understand the interesting characteristics of an existing or desired (complex) system and its environment